The-Devoyage/graphql-gateway/README.md

 A file serving proxy is included to get files from an external API/micro service.
 This way you can keep a single API endpoint while accessing restful data from external services.

 1. Configure the `.env` variables.
+Both are required.
   - `MEDIA_SERVER_URL` - The url of the file upload server.
   - `MEDIA_SERVING_ROUTE` - The endpoint to request media from.